RTcmix/rtcmix.github.io/reference/scorefile/Minc.md

 // trying to use 'privateVariable' here would generate an error

 ```
-Due to legacy concerns, variables which are *auto-declared* inside if and if/else blocks are treated as if they were declared at the enclosing scope:
+Due to legacy concerns, variables which are *auto-declared* inside if and if/else blocks are treated as if they were declared at the enclosing scope (the scope immediately outside of the new {}):

 ```cpp
 x = 10;